 In essence, the role of the commercial agent is to facilitate or procure sales on behalf of the principal.
 The Dutch Civil Code (Burgerlijk Wetboek) defines an agency contract as a contract whereby one party, the principal, engages another party, the agent, and the agent agrees to act as an intermediary in the conclusion of contracts for a fixed or indefinite period of time and for remuneration and, where applicable, to conclude such contracts in the name and on behalf of the principal, without being the principal’s servant.
-A commercial agency contract under Dutch law is to be distinguished from a distribution contract in the Netherlands.
+A commercial agency contract in Holland is to be distinguished from a distribution contract in the Netherlands.
 In a distribution contract, the distributor concludes contracts with third parties in his own name and for his own account.

 If the principal and the commercial agent have not made a choice of law and the commercial agent has the agency in the Netherlands, the courts in the Netherlands generally tend to apply Dutch law.
 The Dutch courts also tend not to apply a law chosen by the commercial agent and the principal if that law has no real connection with the relationship between the parties.

 Dutch law contains a special legal regime for an agency contract under Dutch law.
-While Dutch law adheres to the principle of freedom of contract, a large part of the commercial agency law is mandatory.
+While Dutch law adheres to the principle of freedom of contract, a large part of commercial agency law is mandatory.
 This means that the parties are not allowed to deviate from these provisions.
 Contractual provisions that purport to deviate from mandatory provisions are void and have no legal effect.
 A Dutch lawyer can assist you in drafting an agency agreement that complies with the mandatory provisions.
 MAAK Advocaten will be happy to assist you with your commercial agency agreements.